 - Avoid socks with tight elastic at the top or ridges.
 Instead, look for moisture-wicking cotton socks that are breathable and well-fitting.

 And, of course, you should always seek medical care whenever you become aware of anything unusual – early intervention is best for optimal recovery.

 Expert Skin and Nail Care at Austin Foot and Ankle Specialists

 So, though we hope you are able to steer clear from all foot and ankle troubles, we want you to know that you don’t have to live with embarrassing or painful problems in your lower extremities if they do arise.
 With our help, you will be able to keep them healthy and regain pride in your feet once more.

-All you have to do is call us at (512) 328-8900 to schedule an appointment at one of our Austin, TX locations: Westlake Hills or Westgate.
+All you have to do is call us at (512) 328-8900 to schedule an appointment at our Austin, TX location in Westlake Hills.
 You can also simply fill out our handy request form online and one of our trained staff members will contact you to confirm your appointment.